illinoisCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 While similar, property disputes and contract disputes each have a different focus.
 Property disputes are typically related to real estate, and the persons involved include trespassers, family members, landlords or tenants, and municipalities.
 On the other hand, contract disputes are between any two (or more) individuals who have any type of legally binding agreement.

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+Operating independently of any federal, state or local agency, such platforms may make searching simpler, as they are not limited by geographic location.
+Third-party sites may also feature search tools that may ease the process of finding specific or multiple records.
+To conduct searches via a third-party or government website, interested parties may need to provide some or all of the following:

 • The name of the person involved in the record, unless said person is a juvenile